Annulment of Marriage in Arizona

 How to Get an Annulment of Marriage in Arizona

+An annulment of marriage in Arizona is permitted by law.
 An annulment is a Declaratory Judgment voiding a marriage.
 Only a judge of the Superior Court has the authority to annul a marriage.
 The court still retains the authority to order the division of property and debts accumulated during the marriage, as well as to enter child custody decisions and enter child support orders.
 The court cannot, however, award alimony be paid from one spouse to the other spouse if the marriage is annulled by the court.

-An annulment in Arizona, however, nullifies the marriage as if the marriage had never taken place.
+An annulment of marriage in Arizona, however, nullifies the marriage as if the marriage had never taken place.
 Arizona Revised Statute Section 25-101 prohibits some marriages in Arizona.
 Specifically, that statute provides that a marriage between the following people are void and prohibited under Arizona law: Marriages between parents and their children Marriages between grandparents and their grandchildren Marriages between brothers and sisters Marriages between uncles and nieces Marriages between aunts and nephews Marriages between first cousins, except if one of the cousins is over the age of 65 one of the cousins is unable to bear children and a Judge from the Superior Court approves the marriage before the marriage occurs

 Annulment vs Divorce in Arizona